In the history

 destruction through the West Indies, CSS Alabama sank

-USS Hatteras along the Texas coast and captured her
+USS Hatteras along the Texas coast.
+After that, CSS

-Alabama sailed for the East Indies where the ship spent
+Alabama sailed for the East Indies where she spent

 Due to the increasing presence of Union warships, on

-11th June 1864, the Alabama sailed into the French port
+11th June 1864, CSS Alabama sailed into the French port

 of Cherbourg.
 This news reached the commander of the

-the famous sea battle off the French coast on 19th June.
+leading to the famous sea battle off the French coast on

-In a 60-minute battle the opponents pursued each other
+19th June.
+In a 60-minute battle the opponents pursued

-mercilessly.
-Due to the superior firing accuracy of the
+each other mercilessly.
+Due to the superior firing

-USS Kearsarge cannon the CSS Alabama was grievously
+accuracy of the Kearsarge cannon, the CSS Alabama was grievously

 damaged and finally abandoned.